salthense/angular-schema-form/docs/index.md

   description: "Street name", // A description, taken from schema if available, can be HTML
   validationMessage: "Oh noes, please write a proper address",  // A custom validation error message
   onChange: "valueChanged(form.key,modelValue)", // onChange event handler, expression or function
-  formula: "model.year;model.year - 1", // onChange event handler, expression or function
+  formula: "model.year;model.year - 1", // fields to be watched for changes and expression
   feedback: false,             // Inline feedback icons
   disableSuccessState: false,  // Set true to NOT apply 'has-success' class to a field that was validated successfully
   disableErrorState: false,    // Set true to NOT apply 'has-error' class to a field that failed validation